Know Better, Do Better

 Now, fast forward to the day our bubble got burst -

 We had been in Zambia for a few months.
 We were out of the "honeymoon phase" of cultural acclimation and were finally, truly learning and experiencing the realities of what life is like outside of America.
-When Christmastime drew near and the topic of shoeboxes got brought up, we learned from local believers in our churches that they are never the recipients of these shoeboxes; rather churches belonging to other denominations were most often the recipients.
+When Christmastime drew near and the topic of shoeboxes got brought up, we learned from local believers in our Bible-believing churches in our area that they are never the recipients of these shoeboxes.
 And here's where the bubble bursting came in:

 It wasn't that our churches weren't chosen to receive the boxes.